hytest-org/hytest/essential_reading/ParallelProcessing/Clusters_AWS_Credentials.md

 ### Trust, but Verify

-The following simple code block with verify what a cluster worker thinks of as the AWS credential:
+The following simple code block will verify what a cluster worker thinks of as the AWS credential:

 ```python